 Awards & Recognition

 - No. 8 Top Online Master's in Education Technology in 2017 | University of Maryland University College Master of Education in Instructional Technology | GetEducated.com | 2017

 - Best Buy: Online Masters in Educational Technology | Master of Education in Instructional Technology | GetEducated.com | 2014

 The graduate education department at University of Maryland University College is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 This accreditation covers the Master of Arts in Teaching program for initial teacher preparation and Master of Education in instructional technology program at UMUC.
-However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, relicensure, or other purposes.
+With the NCATE accreditation, the Master of Education program has also earned national recognition by its professional association, the International Society for Technology in Education (ISTE).
+However, the accreditation does not include individual education courses that the institution offers to P–12 educators for professional development, relicensure, or other purposes.

 About the Faculty